gmcmacran/time_series_M4/README.md

 ### Naive Models

-Within the competion, the naive model took 41st.
-The seasonal naive model took 37th.
-I was able to reproduce these results.
+I was able to reproduce the smape for both the last value naive model and the seasonal naive model.

 ### ML Models

-AutoRidge and AutoLightGBM are the machine learning models used here.
+Ridge regression and boosting with lightgbm are the machine learning models used here.
 Their parameters were tuned using a time based cross validation.
 50 different combinations of hyper parameters were done.

 Interestingly, boosting did no better than ridge regression.
-Roughly, training a single boosted model took longer than training 50 ridge regression models.
-If one is will to sacrifice some statistical performance, ridge regression is the way to go.
+Roughly, training a single boosted model takes longer than training 50 ridge regression models.
+If one is willing to sacrifice some statistical performance for compute speed, ridge regression is the way to go.

 ### Deep Learning Models

 All deep learning models are tuned on 50 iterations of cross validation each.
 Overall, deep learning is superior to machine learning based approaches.
-NHits, NBeats beat boosting and ridge regression by a wide margin.
-The TFT model matched performance.
+NBeats and NHits beat boosting and ridge regression by a wide margin.
+The TFT model matches performance.

 # Code Overview

 Run order:

+- prep_data
-1: prep_data 2: train models (train_baseline_models,
+- train models (train_baseline_models, train_deep_lerning_models,
+  train_ml_models)
-train_deep_lerning_models, train_ml_models) 3: summarize_results
+- summarize_results

 train_stats_models was not used because code took too long to run.